Nova Scotia to allow ‘X’ as gender option on birth certificates | Globalnews.ca

 Nova Scotians who don’t exclusively identify as male or female will have the option of choosing ‘X’ on their birth certificates under changes proposed by the province.

-Proposed amendments to the Vital Statistics Act would also make the display of the sex field optional on birth certificates, while the $24.95 fee to change the sex indicator would also be waived.
+Proposed amendments to the Vital Statistics Act introduced Wednesday would also make the display of the sex field optional on birth certificates, and waive the $24.95 fee to change the sex indicator.

+Another change would remove the requirement for anyone 16 or older to get a statement from a health professional to change the sex indicator on their birth certificate.

+Service Nova Scotia Minister Geoff MacLellan said the changes are about making Nova Scotia more inclusive and are “the right thing to do.”

 READ: 58% of Canadians uncomfortable with gender neutral birth certificates: Poll